cookiesncream716/helloWorld2/README.md

 })
 ```

-The code for the plugin tester will come after the plugin but still inside of the script tags.
+5. The code for the plugin tester will come after the plugin but still inside of the script tags.

 ```
 ExtensionTester.Api.Ticket.create().then(function(newOne){
-  ExtensionTester(HelloWorld, {}, {ticketId: newOne.subject._id, showEditor: true}) // Change HelloWorld to your plugin name // Copy & paste everything else
+  ExtensionTester(HelloWorld, {}, {ticketId: newOne.subject._id, showEditor: true})
 }).done()
 ```

-Now it is time to start on the next 4 stages.

 ### STAGE 2 - Display the text "Hello World" in the plugin space